DRC Pilot and Feasibility Grant Program Overview

 - Applications are welcomed from basic, clinical and translational investigators.

 - A second year of funding is possible with demonstrated productivity.
+Such continuation requests need to be carefully justified, however, and will be considered as a competing renewal application.
 Support for a second year is not allowed if the applicant received external funding for the same project.

 - Applicants must be US. citizens or have permanent visas.